 Viewing and Emailing Logged Information

-The gateway will log security-related events such as denied incoming service requests, hacker probes, and administrator logins.
-If you enabled content filtering, the Logs page shows you when someone on your network tried to access a blocked site.
+The gateway will log security-related events such as denied incoming service requests and hacker probes.
 You can enable e-mail notification to receive these logs in an e-mail message.
-An example is shown below.
+Log entries are described in Table 6-4